Witter Bynner and His Adobe Abode

 Before visiting there, we read the history page of the Inn’s website, which pointed to writers, artists, and performers who visited there, including D.H.
 Lawrence, Willa Cather, Ansel Adams, Igor Stravinsky, Edna St. Vincent Millay, Robert Frost, Aldous Huxley, Clara Bow, Errol Flynn, Rita Hayworth, Lynn Riggs, Martha Graham, Robert Oppenheimer, Georgia O’Keeffe, and Thornton Wilder, among others.
 Rooms at the Inn are named for these friends and colleagues of Bynner, and several were built with private entrances so his guests could come and go with ease.

 It has been said that the fortune Bynner earned as a publisher of O. Henry, when Bynner lived in New York, gave him much of the means to build this charming estate in Santa Fe.
 (Learn about O. Henry on his North Carolina and Texas pages.)
-Founded in 1610, Santa Fe has a population of approximately 85,000.
+Founded in 1610, Santa Fe remains one of the largest cities in New Mexico with plenty to see and do.

 A list of Witter Bynner’s poems can be found here: https://poets.org/poems/witter-bynner.